verekia/manapotion/README.md

   <img src="/example/public/mana-potion.webp" alt="Mana Potion" width="150" height="150" />
 </p>

-This is a work-in-progress toolkit to web game development easier.
-It is currently mainly aimed at React and [React Three Fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) projects, but it can be used in non-React projects.
+This is a work-in-progress toolkit to make web game development easier.
+It is currently mainly aimed at React and [React Three Fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) projects, but it can be used in non-React projects as well.

 🛑 **Not ready for public use**: The published TypeScript and React files are not compiled at the moment.
-If your project uses different `tsconfig.json` settings than what the library expects, it might break.
+If your `tsconfig.json` settings differ from what the library expects, it might break.
 It is based on Vite's tsconfig.

 ## Installation